British African-Caribbean people: The "Windrush generation"

 The arrivals were temporarily housed in the Clapham South deep shelter in southwest London, about 2 mi away from Coldharbour Lane in Brixton.
-Many intended to stay in Britain for a no more than few years and a number did return to the Caribbean, but the majority remained to settle permanently.
-The arrival of the passengers has become an important landmark in the history of modern Britain, and the image of West Indians filing off the ship's gangplank has come to symbolise the beginning of modern British multicultural society.
+Many intended to stay in Britain for less than a few years, and some did return to the Caribbean, but the majority remained to settle permanently in Britain.
+The arrival of the passengers became an important landmark in the history of modern Britain, and the image of West Indians filing off the ship's gangplank has come to symbolise the beginning of modern British multicultural society.

-The arrival of West Indian immigrants on the Empire Windrush was not expected by the British government, and not welcome.
+The arrival of West Indian immigrants on the Empire Windrush was not expected or approved of by the British government.
 George Isaacs, the Minister of Labour and National Service stated in Parliament that there would be no encouragement for others to follow their example.
 In June 1948, 11 Labour Members wrote to British Prime Minister Clement Attlee complaining about excessive immigration.
-In the same month, Arthur Creech Jones, the Secretary of State for the Colonies noted in a Cabinet memorandum that the Jamaican Government could not legally prevent people from departing, and the British government could not legally prevent them from landing.
-However, he stated the government was opposed to this immigration, and all possible steps would be taken by the Colonial Office and the Jamaican Government to discourage it.
+In the same month, Arthur Creech Jones, the Secretary of State for the Colonies noted in a Cabinet memorandum that the Jamaican government could not legally prevent people from departing, and the British government could not legally prevent them from landing.
+However, he also stated that the government was opposed to this immigration, the Colonial Office and the Jamaican government would take all possible steps to discourage it.

-In June 1950, a Cabinet committee was established with the terms of reference of finding "ways which might be adopted to check the immigration into this country of coloured people from British colonial territories."
-In February 1951, that committee reported that no restrictions were required.
+In June 1950, a Cabinet committee was established to find "ways which might be adopted to check the immigration into this country of coloured people from British colonial territories."
+In February 1951, the committee reported that no restrictions were required.